dbarkol/functions-eventhubs-kafka/README.md

 * [Use dependency injection in .NET Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) for a Kafka producer.
 * Consume message from a Kafka topic using [kafkacat](https://github.com/edenhill/kafkacat).

-## Setup using the Azure CLI:
+## Setup with the Azure CLI:

 The following steps will create an instance of Azure Event Hubs that is enabled with the Kafka protocol.
-It will also create an event hub (kafka topic) and access policy for sending and listening to events.
+It will also create an event hub (kafka topic) and an access policy for sending and listening to events.
+These steps can be achieved with the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 #### Initialize some variables:
 ```